 Gender Bias

 A major contributor to how women are treated is how they’re perceived.
-According to Lean In’s Women in the Workplace study, women leaders are two times more likely than their male counterparts to be mistaken for more junior workers.
+According to Lean In’s Women in the Workplace study, 18 percent of women are mistaken for more junior workers, showing no improvement between 2019 and 2024.
 These biases make it harder for women to reach and thrive in positions of power.

 Sexual Harassment

 Women continue to face sexual harassment in the workplace.
 Between 2018 and 2021, women filed 78 percent of the 27,291 sexual harassment charges to the U.S. Equal Employment Opportunity Commission.
-And 59 percent of women have experienced microaggressions and sexual harassment while at work.
+And 40 percent of women have experienced microaggressions, harassment or both over the past year.

 If companies don’t take steps to handle this issue, they risk losing employees and derailing women’s careers: Not only do 38 percent of women who experience sexual harassment leave their jobs early, but 37 percent suffer impacts to their career advancement.